VicPeralta/chess-leaders/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Chess Leaders
 > A web app that lets you check the leaders in all chess games modalities from chess.com.
+And in case you're wondering, I am not in any of them.

 ## Built With